 The key performance indicators of the business are the net interest income, calculated as interest income less interest expense (including amortisation of debt issue expenses and issue discount) and the net interest margin, calculated as the percentage of net interest to the interest income.
-During 2022, the Company recorded net interest income of €9,207,612 (2021: 5,440,355) and net interest margin of 39.34% (2021: 19.69%).
-The increase in net interest income is in line with higher Euribor rates which form part of the total interest rate the Company applies to its loans and the decrease in interest expense due to the repayment of the €201 million Eurobond in October 2021.
+During 2023, the Company recorded net interest income of €4,508,259 (2022: 9,207,612) and net interest margin of 24% (2022: 39%).